jojokarlin/Git_DRI_Jan_2017/1_outline.md

-# Welcome to "Using Git and GitHub to Collaborate and Manage Workflow!"
+# Using Git and GitHub to Collaborate and Manage Workflow!

 *If you haven't yet registered for a GitHub account, please do so now at [http://github.com/](http://github.com/).*